higgsas/higgsas_geo_nodes_manual/docs/generators.rst

     .. image:: images/marching_squares_tip1.png

 .. warning::
-    Node only works quad faces (face has 4 vertises)
+    Node only works on quad faces (face that has 4 vertises)